 This weekend, I officially became PADI (Professional Association of Diver Instructors) certified as an open water diver.
 I probably would not have gotten certified, if it weren’t for the tempting coral reef and saltwater marine life.
 Many years ago, I was diving with my dad.
 I was a teenager, and I knew little to nothing about diving.
-We were in Beaver Lake feeding the fish clams, and all was well in the world.
+We were in Beaver Lake feeding the fish some clams, and all was well in the world.
 We were sharing the same tank of air, he had the primary breathing regulator and I had his secondary source.
 A larger fish caught his eye, and his movement caused the regulator to come out of my mouth.
 I did not panic.
 I grabbed the regulator, put it in my mouth, but was unable to expel the water.
-So, I panicked.
-I shot up to the surface, and weights from my weight belt went everywhere (dad was not injured and was able to successfully dodge the weights).
-It was a horrifying experience.
-I never dove in a lake again.
+I then panicked.
+I shot up to the surface, and the weights from my weight belt went everywhere (my dad was not injured and was able to successfully dodge the weights).
+It was a horrifying experience, and until this year I had not dove since then.

 Medical school started shortly thereafter, and I would try to dive in the mornings, to continue to work on my skills, so that I could dive with my dad, when my parents visited me in Grenada.
 I am still relatively new to this med school thing, however, its really time consuming, and its hard to balance everything.
 But, I was committed to the cause, so even though on the way to scuba diving lessons I would be thinking I don’t have time for this… I was so wrong.
 Every single dive helped me to feel refreshed by reminding me how small we are and how big this world is.
 When you dive, you don’t talk, and your thoughts cannot wonder.
 Especially, as a newer diver, I am focused on my buoyancy, equalization, and seeing all that is in front of me.
 It gives my mind and my mouth a break from stress, worries, and all the information I have in my brain from school.
 Its therapeutic to focus on your breathing, while seeing the natural beauty of the Caribbean coral reef.
 Some of my giddiest feelings on the island thus far are from scuba diving and getting an A on my first exam!
 I truly believe that diving helps my mind to focus, when I study.
 It would give my mind the break it needed.